myrtleTree33/appkit/README.md

 // Install project's dependencies.
 $ npm i

-// Run `tsc` with watch mode to continously compiled the framework's TS code
+// Run `tsc` with watch mode to continously compile the framework's TS code
 // to be used in `demo` project.
 $ npm run build -- -w